nasa-gibs/onearth/src/layer_config/README.md

 When creating a new mapfile, the tool will look for `.header` and `.footer` files, and append them to the start and end of the mapfile if found.
 The location of these files is set by the `<MapfileConfigLocation>` element in the environment config file.
 The `"basename"` attribute of this element refers to the file prefix before the `.header` and `.footer` extension.

+Layers in the mapfile are configured to use the layer's WMTS source via the GDAL TMS driver (provided that the layer exists at that source).
+If the WMTS source does not exist, the layer will be configured to point to the layer's MRF files on the file system.
+This leverages the oe_configure_reproject_layer.py tool, so reproject must be configured in order to use WMTS as the source.

 Note that the header/footers are only added when a new mapfile is created, not when an existing one is update.

 ```